 At this rate, with how good people are getting at poker, it is actually scary.
 It is not going to be No Limit Hold’em.
 That’s not going to be the game anymore because I think we need to find the game that relies on even more luck.
 The skill level of poker has gotten so high that I just don’t even think we are going to be able to survive.
 This game, this industry, will not be able to survive with how good people are getting.
 We may be playing Indian poker by that time.
 You just put it on your forehead and we´ll be playing for millions of dollars.

 Editor’s Note: Thanks so much to Maria Ho for agreeing to do this great interview with Liba!
-Be sure to follow Maria on Twitter and discover more about her by visiting her website.
+Be sure to follow Maria on Twitter.
 All images in the article provided by Maria and used with permission.